jhuboo/Computing-Fundamentals/nand2tetris/elements/03-Sequential_logic/03-notes.md

 either directly or indirectly.
 - In combinational chips, where time is neither modelled nor recognized, the introduction of feeback loops is complicated as feeding the output would end up depending on itself.
 - In sequential chips, this is not a problem because the *DFFs* introduce an inherent time delay, meaning that the output at time t does not depend on itself, but rather on the output at t - 1.
+This "dicretization" of the sequential chips' outputs has an important side effect; it can be used to synchronize the overall computer architecture.
+All we have to ensure is that when we build the computer clock, the length of the clock cycle will be slightly longer than the time it takes a bit to travel the longest distance from one chip in the architecture to another.
+This way, we are guaranteed that by the time, the sequential chip updates its state (at the beginning of the next clock cycle), the input it receives from the ALU is valid.
+This synchronizes a set of stand-alone hardware components into a well- coordinated system.